V Army Corps (Italy): Cold War

-Over the next years the corps added further units to keep up with the geo-political situation of the Cold War: the Ariete was further increased and received M47 Patton tanks and M113 armored personnel carriers, as well as one artillery group armed with M44 self-propelled howitzers and one artillery group armed with M110 self-propelled howitzers.
+Over the next years the corps added further units to keep up with the geopolitical situation of the Cold War: the Ariete was further increased and received M47 Patton tanks and M113 armored personnel carriers, as well as one artillery group armed with M44 self-propelled howitzers and one artillery group armed with M110 self-propelled howitzers.
 The Mantova and Folgore infantry divisions were each increased by one infantry regiment and both received a tank battalion with M47 Patton tanks.
-In Trieste the 151st Infantry Regiment Sassari and the 14th Field Artillery Regiment formed the Trieste Troops Command tasked with defending the city.
+In Trieste the 151st Infantry Regiment "Sassari" and the 14th Field Artillery Regiment formed the Trieste Troops Command tasked with defending the city.
 At the same time the Lagunari regiment in Venice grew to three amphibious battalions and one tank battalion with M47 Patton tanks.
-In Gorizia on 1 January 1959 the mechanized Cavalry Brigade Pozzuolo del Friuli activated with two mechanized, one tank battalion and one self-propelled artillery group, to replace the Mantova division, which had moved its headquarters to Udine.
+In Gorizia on 1 January 1959 the mechanized Cavalry Brigade "Pozzuolo del Friuli" activated with two mechanized, one tank battalion and one self-propelled artillery group, to replace the Mantova, which had moved its headquarters to Udine.

 The most significant addition to the corps was the III Missile Brigade.
 The brigade activated on 1 October 1959 in Vicenza and initially consisted of one missile artillery regiment with two missile groups, each of which was armed with eight Honest John missile launchers.
 The MGR-1 Honest John was a nuclear-capable surface-to-surface missile intended to destroy the large Warsaw Pact armored formations.
 By the 1963, when the brigades headquarters was moved to Portogruaro, the brigade contained four missile groups and one group with M115 howitzers.

 The corps - along with the 3rd Army Corps and 4th Army Corps was part of NATOs Allied Land Forces Southern Europe Command (LANDSOUTH) in Verona.